 The use of the Six Hat Technique is as follows:

-- Select one participant as facilitator for brainstorming session.
+- Select one participant as a facilitator for the brainstorming session.

 - Provide Brainstorming Worksheet with descriptions of Six Hats to each participant.